+"Mortality" is the risk covered by all insurance products, underwritten by the Company.
+"Mortality" risk occurrence data for 2021 including estimations used are as follows:
-Number of people currently insured susceptible to the risk of death

-Average age of people susceptible to the risk of death

-Number of payments following deaths of insured in 2020

-Estimated number of deaths per 1000 people

-Actual number of deaths per 1000 people
+Number of people currently insured susceptible to the risk of death 8,759 people Average age of people susceptible to the risk of death 40 years Number of payments following deaths of insured in 2020 8 cases.
+Estimated number of deaths per 1000 people 6.63 cases.
+Actual number of deaths per 1000 people 0.91

-7.68 cases.

-October 1000 people

-Therefore, the actual "Mortality" risk occurrence shown on this table is below the expectation levels during 2020.
+Therefore, the actual "Mortality" risk occurrence shown on this table is below the expectation levels during 2021.